ruvnet/aws-dev/deployment/readme.md

 - `message` (string): Deployment status message.
 - `image_uri` (string): URI of the Docker image in ECR.
 - `lambda_arn` (string): ARN of the deployed Lambda function.

+### POST /advanced-deploy

+Deploys a Python application to AWS Lambda with advanced Docker build options.

+### POST /deploy-multiple-functions

+Deploys multiple Lambda functions using Docker containers.

+### POST /invoke-multiple-functions

+Invokes multiple Lambda functions with the given payload.

+### GET /invoke-lambda

+Invokes a specific Lambda function and returns the response.

+### GET /list-lambda-functions

+Lists all Lambda functions in a specified region or across all regions if no region is specified.

+### GET /list-all-functions

+Lists all Lambda functions across all regions.

+### DELETE /delete-lambda-function

+Deletes a specified Lambda function.

+### GET /list-ecr-repositories

+Lists all ECR repositories in a specified region.

+### DELETE /delete-ecr-repository

+Deletes a specified ECR repository.

+### POST /set-vpc-config

+Sets the VPC configuration for a Lambda function.

+### PUT /edit-vpc-config

+Edits the VPC configuration for a Lambda function.

+### GET /get-vpc-config

+Retrieves the VPC configuration for a Lambda function.

+### GET /regions

+Lists all available AWS regions.

+### POST /get-cost-and-usage

+Retrieves cost and usage information from AWS Cost Explorer.

+### POST /describe-budget

+Describes an AWS budget.

+### GET /describe-report-definitions

+Describes all report definitions from AWS Cost and Usage Reports.

+### POST /get-products

+Retrieves AWS pricing information.

+### POST /get-savings-plans-coverage

+Retrieves coverage information for AWS Savings Plans.

+### GET /function-status/{function_name}

+Retrieves the status of a specified Lambda function.

+### PUT /update-function-configuration

+Updates the configuration of a specified Lambda function.

+### GET /list-cloudwatch-metrics/{function_name}

+Lists CloudWatch metrics for a specified Lambda function.

+### GET /list-cloudwatch-logs/{function_name}

+Lists CloudWatch logs for a specified Lambda function.

+### GET /get-function-errors/{function_name}

+Retrieves error logs for a specified Lambda function from CloudWatch.

 ## Deployment Process